UP | HOME

 2. After pressing, you will need to

-• Make sure to terminate the moveit.launch.py launchfile
+• Make sure to terminate the real.launch.py launchfile on the station

 • Release the enabling device (possibly after manually guiding the robot to a new position)